Study dentistry

 Dental medicine degree programmes are in high demand in Germany.
 As many potential students apply for far too few places, the question quickly arises as to what you can do if you don't get admission to your dream degree programme.

-In such a case, one option is to complete your dental training at a foreign university.
+In such a case, one option is to complete your dental training at a foreign EU university.
 If you are interested, you will find a list of universities abroad where prospective dentists can study in English or even German, as well as further information.
 As the difference to a degree course completed in Germany is not particularly great, it is possible to obtain a licence to practise as a dentist in Germany after studying abroad by submitting an appropriate application.
+This means, for example, that a Dental medicine degree programme without NC possible.

 One of the best universities for studying dentistry abroad is the Masaryk University in Brno.
 Here are some impressions:

-A lot of material in a short time - mastering the stress of studying
+A lot of material in a short time - mastering the learning stress of studying

 For dental students, who are often referred to as "dentists", studying can be very stressful at times.
 A large amount of material on many different topics has to be mastered in a short space of time.